rcl-ssl/docs/certbot/linux-daemon.md

 sudo nano appsettings.json
 ```

-- Add the credentials for the AAD Application in the **Auth** section
+- Add the credentials for the AAD Application and SubscriptionId in the **RCLSDK** section :
+  - ClientId
-  - client_id
+  - ClientSecret
-  - client_secret
+  - TenantId
-  - tenantId
+  - SubscriptionId

 - In the **CertificateBot** section, set a folder path to save the SSL/TLS certificates.
 Recommended path : /etc/ssl/certificatebot